kautils/CMakeFetchKautilModule/readme.md

 # this can be used when want to update entire repos or when repair unexpectedly erased binaries.
 set(CMakeFetchKautilModule.force FALSE)

-# used as working directory. as default, clone ,build,install into here.
 set(__dest ${CMAKE_BINARY_DIR}/dest)

-# the number of thread
 set(number_thread 2)
 CMakeFetchKautilModule(c11_string_allocator
         GIT https://github.com/kautils/c11_string_allocator.git